yobert/wayfire/CONTRIBUTING.md

 These are used to check which features are planned by @ammen99 for the given release.
 However, milestones are not firmly set, PRs by anyone for any issue can be merged at any time.

 If you want to work on a feature or a bug fix which does not have an open issue, it would be best to open a new one or at least contact the maintainer(s) to make sure your changes will be accepted.
+The base repository is meant only for common functionality like Autostart, Expo, Vswitch, Scale or plugins which demonstrate particular core features like Cube, Fisheye, Extra-gestures, etc.

 In any case, feel free to ask questions if you do not understand a part of the code, or if you are unsure how a particular feature should be implemented.

 ## Contacting the maintainer(s)